alex-kadur/Sammlung_CS50X/Problem Sets/Week 1/Mario (more)/README.md

 ---

-This task was copied from CS50’s Introduction to Computer Science [(see the original version)](https://cs50.harvard.edu/x/2023/psets/1/mario/more/).
+This is a shortened version of the task provided by CS50’s Introduction to Computer Science [(see the original version)](https://cs50.harvard.edu/x/2023/psets/1/mario/more/).